deepanshsingh8/TensorIOT-Data-Assigment/README.md

 1) Read the json data and convert it into pandas dataframe
   - This is done in two different ways
 2) EDA on imported dataset to understand the dataset
-3) The complete the following steps: (Operations explained in ipynb notebook) ·         Item having the least rating.</br>
+3) The completed steps: (Operations explained in ipynb notebook) ·         Item having the least rating.</br>
   ·         Item having most rating.</br>
   ·         Item having the longest reviews.</br>